saltpool/yiimp/README.md

 * Thanks to tpruvot for the yiimp release
 * Thanks to mailinabox for the installer idea
 * Thanks for Afiniel-tech for their updates

+## On the shoulders of others we stand!